robinnewhouse/DHNLNtupleAnalysis/README.md

 5. **Quasi-Dirac pair _"Majorana limit"_ with IH mixing**: LNC_plus_LNV mini-tree + `model_weight_quasi_dirac_pair_LNCplusLNV_ih_mixing`
 6. **Quasi-Dirac pair _"Majorana limit"_ with NH mixing**: LNC_plus_LNV mini-tree + `model_weight_quasi_dirac_pair_LNCplusLNV_nh_mixing`

+** Combinations **
+Applying the weights to the mini-trees listed above in each channel will give you the singal contribution in each respective channels.
+To get an overall combined signal strength for the different models, you will need to combine the various channels together.
+Here is a summary of the channels that should be combined for the various models:

+1. **One Dirac HNL with single-flavour mixing**:
+  - muon-only mixing: u-uu + u-ue + u-ee
+  - electron-only mixing: e-ee + e-eu + e-uu
+2. **Quasi-Dirac pair _"Dirac limit"_ with IH mixing**: u-uu + u-ue + u-ee + e-ee + e-eu + e-uu
+3. **Quasi-Dirac pair _"Dirac limit"_ with NH mixing**: u-uu + u-ue + u-ee + e-ee + e-eu + e-uu
+4. **One Majorana HNL with single-flavour mixing**:
+  - muon-only mixing: u-uu + u-ue + u-ee
+  - electron-only mixing: e-ee + e-eu + e-uu
+5. **Quasi-Dirac pair _"Majorana limit"_ with IH mixing**: u-uu + u-ue + u-ee + e-ee + e-eu + e-uu
+6. **Quasi-Dirac pair _"Majorana limit"_ with NH mixing**: u-uu + u-ue + u-ee + e-ee + e-eu + e-uu

+These combinations assume that the accpetance to tau channels is zero.

 ## Study the displaced vertex efficiency using different VSI configurations